RodrigoCorreiaInf/library-management-system/README.md

 ### Spin Up the Application

-1. Open your terminal in the project root directory.
+1. Clone the project and open your terminal in the project root directory.
 2. Run the following command:
    ```bash
    docker compose up --build